 The jury, sheriff, judge or JP decides on one of three verdicts:

-- Not guilty – the young person faces no further action
+- Not guilty – the child or young person faces no further action

-- Not proven – the young person faces no further action
+- Not proven – the child or young person faces no further action

 Resources for this page